 Indoor Air Quality

-Indoor Air Quality (IAQ) refers to the condition of air inside a house or building.
-This fact sheet provides general information about IAQ problems in the home and ways to correct them.
+Indoor Air Quality refers to the condition of air inside a house or building.
+Poor air quality can affect your health.

-- Indoor Pollutants – gases or particles from sources inside the home, such as cigarette smoke, household products (paints, cleaners) or building materials (pressed wood products, carpeting).
+- Indoor Pollutants, such as cigarette smoke, household products (paints, cleaners) or building materials (pressed wood products, carpeting).

-- Outdoor Pollutants – contaminants that make their way into the home from outside, such as car and boiler exhaust, fires, or chemical releases.
+- Outdoor Pollutants that can drift indoors, such as car and boiler exhaust, fire or chemical releases.

 - Building maintenance — poor home maintenance can lead to cracks and leaks, which can cause pest infestations, mold growth and building damage.

-- If available, open a kitchen window or use your stove fan when you cook.
+- Increase ventilation and air flow: if available, open a kitchen window or use your stove fan when you cook.

 - Never use a gas stove or oven to heat your home.
 It can create deadly gases and start a fire.